 - Back injuries

 - And more

 If your workers’ comp claim has been approved, you are likely entitled to receive this payment for permanent impairment even if you are able to go back to work and even if you don’t have any reduction to your wages.
 This partial workers’ compensation settlement is made in a lump sum, usually when the injured worker goes back to work for the same employer earning the same wages as before the injury.
 Under this kind of partial settlement, the injured worker retains the right to request additional medical treatment for another two years.

 If you disagree with the doctor’s rating, you are entitled to get a second opinion from another doctor of your choosing.
 The Industrial Commission will average the two ratings to determine what workers’ compensation benefits you may be entitled to.

 If, however, your healing period ends and you are still unable to return to work, you can choose to continue receiving weekly compensation checks instead of payment for your disability rating.
 Except under special circumstances, you can only receive weekly benefits for a total of 500 weeks from the date you became disabled.

 Complicated, isn’t it?

-Workers’ compensation law can be extremely confusing and complicated.
+Workers’ compensation laws can be extremely confusing and complicated.
 That’s why we believe it’s best to have legal guidance to help you try to make the right decisions at every step of this process.
 Our workers’ compensation lawyers have the training and the experience to help you potentially get the medical treatment and compensation you need.

-Out of the 28,000 attorneys throughout North Carolina, only 141 can claim that distinction.* We also have a former Special Deputy Commissioner, and a former Deputy Commissioner from the North Carolina Industrial Commission, (one of whom was a state senator).
+Out of the less than 31,500 attorneys licensed to practice in North Carolina, fewer than 175 can claim that distinction.* We also have a former Special Deputy Commissioner, and a former Deputy Commissioner from the North Carolina Industrial Commission (one of whom was a state senator).

-*NC Board Certification figures provided by the NC State Bar through December 31, 2015.
+*NC Board Certification figures provided by the NC State Bar through January 2022.